zip-rs/zip-old/README.md

 The features available are:

-* `deflate`: Enables the deflate compression algorithm, which is the default for zipfiles
+* `deflate`: Enables the deflate compression algorithm, which is the default for zip files.
 * `bzip2`: Enables the BZip2 compression algorithm.
 * `time`: Enables features using the [time](https://github.com/rust-lang-deprecated/time) crate.
+* `zstd`: Enables the Zstandard compression algorithm.

 All of these are enabled by default.